SpringsFern/TG-FileStreamBot/README.md

 `OWNER_ID` : Your Telegram User ID, Send `/id` to [@missrose_bot](https://telegram.dog/MissRose_bot) to get Your Telegram User ID

 `DATABASE_URL` : MongoDB URI for saving User IDs when they first Start the Bot.
 We will use that for Broadcasting to them.
 I will try to add more features related with Database.
-If you need help to get the URI you can ask in [Me Telegram](https://t.me/Avishkarpatil).
+If you need help to get the URI watch this video [https://youtu.be/cTN0L3TgQJA?si=A2o_Eq45db9eSLV9&t=281](https://youtu.be/cTN0L3TgQJA?si=A2o_Eq45db9eSLV9&t=281).

 ### For MultiClient